Duncan Gill, MD, Medical Director

 Lindsay graduated from Cambridge College with a M.Ed. in Mental Health Counseling in 2004.
 She is a certified School Guidance Counselor and has been in Special Education as a consultant, liaison, teacher and clinician for over ten years.
 Currently, she is working as the Educational Director and Clinical Liaison for the Cornerstones Day and Residential School, a Massachusetts 766 approved School designed for children ages 6-12 who require intensive psychiatric and educational treatment.
 She has been in this position for 9 years.
 Outside of work, Lindsay enjoys a multitude of sports, including tennis, basketball and ping-pong.
 She has studied classical piano for 23 years, and enjoys travel – but not nearly as much as everyone at DBHA enjoys her amazing custom cakes, cookies, and other baked treats.

-Catie is our administrative assistant, medical records coordinator, computer technician, promotional agent and research assistant.
-In addition, you will likely meet or speak with Catie as she greets visitors in person and over the phone.
+Catie is our “front desk lady” (Office Manager), medical records coordinator and computer technician.
+In addition, you will meet and speak with Catie as she greets visitors in person and over the phone.
 Catie also helps some of the older generation understand (or fathom at least) the changing world of adolescent customs, social medial and gadgetry.
 With her great sense of humor and particularly infectious laugh, she is a frequent client favorite at Direction.
 Catie is a skilled artisan and enjoys sharing her skills with clients.
-She particularly enjoys pottery and painting.
-She is an avid Formula 1 fan and enjoys traveling.
+She particularly enjoys pottery and drawing.
+She is an avid Formula 1 racing fan and enjoys traveling.

 Ricard Alexis, Counselor